by Dr. Lawrence Wilson

 Š Anger destroys the body.
 It causes high blood pressure, high blood sugar, cancer, heart attacks and more.
 Fight-or-flight reactions are catabolic, meaning they tend to tear down the body.
 Too much of the adrenal hormones such as cortisone, for example, is very damaging to many body organs and tissues.

-Š Anger expressed upsets others in many cases, damaging many marriages, work relationships, parenting situations and many others.
+Š Anger expressed can upset others, damaging marriages, work relationships, parenting situations and many others.

 Š Anger can use up a lot of energy that may be better spent in other ways.